cassette-music-management-tool/.github/profile/README.md

 **User Story**

-> As a musician, I want to upload artwork files in different sizes, so I have them ready for all platforms.
+> As a musician, I want to upload artwork file and have it available in different sizes, so I have them ready for all platforms.

 **Capabilities**
 - Section: Artwork
 - Upload Artwork button
-- Optional label for each file (e.g., Spotify, YouTube)
 - List of files:
   - File name
   - Label
   - Uploaded date
   - Download link
+  - Download medium sized\small sized
 ---

 ## 🟢 6.
 Manage Promo Materials